GabrielSlima/blog/articles/clean-code-clean-classes.md

         In these cases one workaround would be declare those variables as instance variables if your application is OOP or as global variables if your application is POP (Procedural Oriented Programming).
         But pay attention to the cohesion.
 If the functions and the variables to be extract from this larger function doesn't seems to fit logically to the module or class, consider the possibility of creating a new one.
     </p>
-    <h3>Isolating from Change</h3>
+    <h3>Isolating from Change: coupling</h3>
     <p>
         One of the most important concepts in OOP is coupling.
-Coupling also is a measure, but instead of a saying the degree in which the elements of a module or class belong together, it says the strenght of the relationship between the modules of our application.
+Coupling also is a measure, but instead of a saying the degree in which the elements of a module or class belongs together, it says the strenght of the relationship between the modules of our application.
 In this case, how strong the relationship between the classes of our system is, I mean, how depentent they are on each other.
         <br>
         The classes, can be tightly coupled, meaning that they are highly dependent on each other.
 Or they can be loosely coupled, meaning that they are not dependent on each other.